ellacroix/webserv/README.md

 - [500 Internal Server Error](https://www.rfc-editor.org/rfc/rfc2616.html#section-10.5.1)
 - [501 Not Implemented](https://www.rfc-editor.org/rfc/rfc2616.html#section-10.5.2)
 - ~~502 Bad Gateway~~
-- [503 Service Unavailable](https://www.rfc-editor.org/rfc/rfc2616.html#section-10.5.4): Note: The existence of the 503 status code does not imply that a server must use it when becoming overloaded.
+- [503 Service Unavailable](https://www.rfc-editor.org/rfc/rfc2616.html#section-10.5.4): The existence of the 503 status code does not imply that a server must use it when becoming overloaded.
 Some servers may wish to simply refuse the connection.
 - ~~504 Gateway Timeout~~
 - [505 HTTP Version Not Supported](https://www.rfc-editor.org/rfc/rfc2616.html#section-10.5.6)